-The Department of Neurosciences offers a diverse array of opportunities for the 4th year student to further his/her interest in Neuroscience subspecialties.
-These clerkships are a valuable opportunity for both visiting students and MUSC 4th year students who may be exploring Neurology, Neurosurgery, Pediatric Neurology, or Physical Medicine and Rehabilitation as a career.
-These clerkships allow more active participation in the evaluation and care of patients with neurologic disorders.
-Examples of one-month clerkships include Neuro-Intensive Care, Clinical Epilepsy, Stroke, Behavioral Neurology, Physical Medicine and Rehabilitation as well as rotations in Pediatric Neurology, Adult Neurology, or Neurosurgical services (Pediatric, Adult, Spine).
+The Department of Neurology and Neurosurgery offers a diverse array of opportunities for the fourth year medical student to further his/her interest in Neurosciences.
+These electives are a valuable opportunity for MUSC fourth year medical students, as well as to visiting medical students, who may be exploring Neurology, Neurosurgery, or Physical Medicine and Rehabilitation as a career.
+These rotations allow more active participation in the evaluation and care of patients with neurologic disorders.

-Other Neurology subspecialties are available if interested, and are arranged by contacting Caroline Diez by phone at 843-876-5053 or email at firstname.lastname@example.org.
+Other Neurology subspecialties are available if interested.
+Please arrange those experiences by contacting Jerri O'Banner, either by phone (843-792-0078) or via email (email@example.com).

 Student Interest Group in Neurology